abhaypatil0502-commits/resumeiq/README.md

 # ResumeIQ

-> 🤖 AI-Powered Resume Analyzer
+> 🤖 **AI-Powered Resume Analyzer**

 🚧 **Status: Active Development**

-ResumeIQ is an AI-powered resume analyzer designed to help users understand and improve their resumes using AI-based analysis.
+ResumeIQ is an AI-powered resume analysis project focused on helping users understand their resumes, identify areas for improvement, and make their applications more effective.

-The project is currently under development, with the goal of building a tool that can analyze resume content, identify strengths and weaknesses, and provide actionable feedback.
+The goal is to build a practical AI tool that can analyze resume content, evaluate important aspects of a resume, and provide clear, actionable feedback.

+This project is also a learning journey where I am exploring **AI engineering, Python, NLP, document processing, software architecture, testing, and real-world application development.**

+---

 ## 🎯 Planned Features